 We Buy Houses in Virginia, Maryland, Washington DC, and Florida

-Buying homes since 2003 – Over 2,200 Purchased
+Buying homes since 2003 – Over 2,500 Purchased

 How To Do A Proper Scope Walk To Reduce Costs and Change Orders

 Brad and Jeremy are doing a scope walk today through a property in Northwest D.C.
 Watch to learn how to do proper scope walk on renovation to reduce costs and change orders.

 Architectural Plans Are Only A Beginning